cristianastan2/AOES-CLIM670-Assignment3/_episodes/01-Quickstart-Review.md

 Mar 20

 ### How do I turn it in?
-Upload your report to Blackboard inlcuding the location of your notebook or upload the notebook to Blackboard.
+Upload your report to Blackboard including the location of your notebook or upload the notebook to Blackboard.